EPIC 7 DAYS IN JORDAN ITINERARY – ARZO TRAVELS

 • Some of the top things to see in Petra are The Siq, the Theater, the Treasury (Al Khazna), the Monastery (Ad Deir), the Colonnaded Street, and the Royal Tombs.

 • PLEASE, do NOT USE any donkeys when you get around in Petra.
-The Bedouins were very friendly, but animals used for visitors are maltreated.
+The Bedouins were very friendly to us visitors, but animals used for visitors were maltreated.
 Please use your feet to get around – even though Petra is big and you are tempted to be carried around.
 I saw some electric carriages – if you are not fit, rather use them instead of riding donkeys.

 Shares